Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: Introduction

 \section{Introduction}

-Diffusion models~\cite{ddpm, ddim, dhariwal2021diffusion, ldm} have revolutionized the field of generative modeling, enabling the creation of high-fidelity images~\cite{restoration, score} and videos~\cite{video, luo2023videofusion, singer2022make} that rival human creativity in quality and detail.
-Among the architectures, the Diffusion Transformer (DiT)~\cite{dit, transformer} with Mixture-of-Experts (MoE)~\cite{moe} stands out due to its effectiveness in scalability.
-MoE enables large diffusion models to expand capacity with sub-linear cost increases by dividing the model into multiple experts, only a subset of which are activated for each input.
-This selective activation reduces computational overhead, allowing MoE models to achieve high performance at a lower cost by engaging only the necessary experts per input.
-As demonstrated by DiT-MoE~\cite{ditmoe}, MoE-based diffusion models have been scaled to 16 billion parameters with improved generation quality.
+Diffusion models~\cite{ddpm, dhariwal2021diffusion} have revolutionized the field of generative modeling, enabling the creation of high-fidelity images~\cite{restoration, score} and videos~\cite{video, luo2023videofusion}, rivaling human creativity in quality and detail.
+Among the architectures, the Diffusion Transformer (DiT)~\cite{dit, transformer, qdit} with Mixture-of-Experts (MoE)~\cite{moe} stands out due to its effectiveness in scalability.
+MoE enables large diffusion models to scale up with sub-linear cost increases.
+It divides the model into multiple experts, with only a subset activated for each input.
+This selective activation reduces computation, achieving high performance at a lower cost.
+As demonstrated by DiT-MoE~\cite{ditmoe, rap}, MoE-based diffusion models have been scaled to 16 billion parameters with superior quality.